Finsbury Park station: Accidents and incidents

-Current and future National Rail services
+National Rail services

-Current services
+Existing services

 The above-ground National Rail station, which has a separate ticket office to the Underground station, is managed and served by Great Northern.
 Trains from Moorgate and King's Cross form inner suburban services to Stevenage via Hertford North and Welwyn Garden City and outer suburban services start from Kings Cross towards Peterborough and Cambridge.
 Inner suburban service formerly did not serve the Moorgate branch at night and at weekends, being diverted to London Kings Cross instead.
 There are currently six platforms but only five tracks, as platforms 6 and 7 share a track (though platform 6 is no longer separately numbered or utilised).
 The platforms were renumbered on 19 May 2013 to prepare for two new up platforms, with all existing numbers increased by 2.
 Typically, platform 1 is used by southbound suburban services to Moorgate, platform 2 by southbound regional services to King's Cross and southbound Thameslink services, platform 7 (and occasionally also platform 5) by northbound regional services from King's Cross and northbound Thameslink Services, and platform 8 by northbound suburban services from Moorgate.

 Thameslink services

 In 2018, as part of the Thameslink Programme, Finsbury Park was linked to the Thameslink network via a new tunnel which connects the Great Northern Route to the lines into St Pancras.
 This has enabled through services to run from Cambridge and Peterborough via Finsbury Park and London Bridge to Gatwick Airport, Horsham and Brighton.

 Currently, not all trains labelled on the train as 'Thameslink' actually travel through the Thameslink core, as many serve King's Cross instead.
-During the week there are four trains an hour in each direction through the core to/from Finsbury Park, two to/from Peterborough to Horsham and two to/from Brighton to Cambridge.
-On Saturdays from 15 December 2019 there is one train per hour in each direction between Brighton and Cambridge, two trains per hour in each direction to/from Peterborough and Horsham.
-On Sundays there is only one train per hour in each direction to/from Gatwick Airport to Cambridge.
+During the week, and on Saturdays, there are currently four trains an hour off peak in each direction through the core to/from Finsbury Park; two between Peterborough and Horsham and two between Brighton and Cambridge.
+There are also an extra two trains per hour from Welwyn Garden City to Sevenoaks at peak times during the week.
+On Sundays, there is only one train per hour in each direction, between Brighton and Cambridge.
+An hourly Peterborough to King's Cross service operates instead of the Horsham service for stations north of Stevenage.

-The introduction of Thameslink services at Finsbury Park was part of the Thameslink Programme, and in the connected 'RailPlan 2020' consultation, it was stated that they planned to start a peak hours service of two trains an hour from Welwyn Garden City to Blackfriars from May 2018 and a two trains per hour service from Cambridge to Maidstone East from December 2019.
-However, neither of these services yet exists, probably due to the fact they require a frequency of 24 trains per hour (tph) to be going through the Thameslink core, and currently the highest frequency is 20tph.
-Automatic Train Operation (ATO) will be required to achieve 24tph, and this is not yet fully implemented.
+The introduction of Thameslink services at Finsbury Park was part of the Thameslink Programme, and in the connected 'RailPlan 2020' consultation, it was stated that they also planned to start a two trains per hour service from Cambridge to Maidstone East via Finsbury Park from December 2019, however this service does not yet exist.